Housekeeping Attendant

 A code in all lowercase letters means the fit is weaker.

-Housekeeping attendants need to possess:
+Housekeeping attendants need:

 They should enjoy having clear rules and guidelines for their work, and using cleaning equipment.